Client Education Library

 Cat Vomiting: When to Worry

-It’s normal for cats to occasionally experience acute vomiting caused by hairballs.
-But throwing up that’s unrelated to their fastidious grooming is a sign of a medical issue.
+It’s normal for cats to occasionally experience acute (happens all of a sudden) vomiting caused by hairballs.
+But throw up that’s unrelated to a cat’s fastidious grooming is a sign of a medical issue.

-If your cat is throwing up several times in a day, you notice an increase in the frequency of vomiting and changes to their eating and drinking habits, or if your cat is vomiting blood, discuss the problem with your veterinarian.
+If your cat keeps throwing up several times in a day, if you notice an increase in the frequency of vomiting and changes to their eating and drinking habits, or if your cat is vomiting blood, discuss the problem with your veterinarian.

-Throwing up is especially concerning for felines if it is accompanied by other symptoms such as:
+A cat throwing up is especially concerning if other symptoms accompany the vomiting, such as:

 If you notice these symptoms in your pet, contact your veterinarian for further guidance.